-Oliver DeMille is a founding partner of The Center for Social Leadership, and the author of A Thomas Jefferson Education: Teaching a Generation of Leaders for the 21st Century.
+Oliver DeMille is the New York Times, Wall Street Journal and USA Today Bestselling Co-Author of LeaderShift, and is a founding partner of The Center for Social Leadership.
+He is the author of A Thomas Jefferson Education: Teaching a Generation of Leaders for the 21st Century.

 As a university student, Oliver went on a search for a truly great education — researching private and public universities, technical and religious schools, and corporate and international educational institutions.
 As a result, he took classes from a small Bible school where he worked closely with mentors and studied the Bible and the great classics in many fields.
 Although Coral Ridge Baptist University was not regionally accredited, he was so excited by the quality of his studies that he left a large, well-respected university to focus full time on his classical education.
 He earned the B.A. in Biblical Studies, M.A. in Christian Political Science, and Ph.D. in Religious Education at Coral Ridge Baptist University.